Dawn Eden Goldstein: Early career

-Religious conversion and subsequent achievements
+Religious conversion and subsequent career

-In 1999, Goldstein had a "born-again" experience that led her to become a Protestant Christian.
+In 1999, Goldstein, born in a Reform Jewish household, had a "born-again" experience that led her to become a Protestant Christian.
 In 2006, she was received into the Roman Catholic Church.

 She worked as a copy editor at the New York Post from early 2002 to January 2005.
 A headline she wrote about a toilet-bowl collapse ("Hurt in line of doody") won first place in the "Brightest Headline" category of the 2004 New York State Associated Press Awards.
 She was forced to leave the Post after edits she made to a story about in vitro fertilization revealed her pro-life sympathies.
 The firing led The New York Observer to publish a front-page profile of her by George Gurley, "Eden in Exile".

 Goldstein was hired in April 2005 by the New York Daily News as assistant news editor of its newly relaunched National Edition.
 She later became deputy news editor for the newspaper's new weekly regional editions.

 Goldstein left the Daily News in 2007 to move to Washington, D.C., where, in 2008, she was successfully treated for thyroid cancer.

 In May 2010, she received an M.A. in theology from the Dominican House of Studies after defending her master's thesis, a critique of Christopher West's presentation of Pope John Paul II's theology of the body.
 Three months later, after Alice von Hildebrand cited Goldstein's research in her own critique of West, the Catholic News Agency made the thesis available for download.

 After receiving her sacred theology licentiate from the Dominican House of Studies in 2014, Goldstein began working toward a Doctor of Sacred Theology degree at the University of St. Mary of the Lake.

 In May 2016, Goldstein became the first woman in the University of St. Mary of the Lake's history to receive a Doctor of Sacred Theology degree.
 Around this time, after years of writing under the name "Dawn Eden," she reclaimed her birth surname, as reported in the Chicago Tribune.

 From September 2017 to May 2019 she served as assistant professor of Dogmatic Theology at Holy Apostles College and Seminary, in Cromwell, Connecticut.

+In May 2023, Goldstein received a licentiate in canon law from the Catholic University of America School of Canon Law.
+She appeared on CNN's The Lead with Jake Tapper on May 8, 2025, to discuss the election of fellow canon lawyer Pope Leo XIV to the papacy..
+In June 2025, she was made the Director of the Tribunal and an Ecclesiastical Judge of the Diocese of Bridgeport in Connecticut.